TCC Worldwide Online Conference

 CALL FOR PROPOSALS

-TCC Hawaii invites faculty, support professionals, librarians, counselors, student affairs professionals, graduate students, administrators, and educational consultants to submit proposals for papers and general sessions.
+TCC Hawaii invites faculty, support professionals, librarians, counselors, student affairs professionals, graduate students, administrators, and consultants interested in learning technologies to submit proposals for papers and general sessions presentations.

-Learning technology continues to shape how we learn, create and share.
-Online tools transform communicating, networking, and how we collaborate.
-Learning today is global, pervasive, and independent of time and place.
-Technology provides immersive and compelling experiences to learners of all ages.
+Learning technologies continue to influence how we learn, create and share.
+Online tools transform communication, networking, and collaboration.
+Learning today is global, life-long, ubiquitous, and irrespective of time and place.
+Technology enables educators to provide immersive and compelling experiences to learners of all ages.

-This year, the conference staff will continue to highlight best choices, model practices, and research related to trending topics in digital literacy, learning spaces, online learning, mobile learning, collaboration and emerging technologies.
+This year, the conference staff continues to highlight current practices and research related to trending topics in educational technology such as digital literacy, learning spaces, online learning, mobile learning, collaboration, emerging technologies, and sustainability.

-TCC invites papers and general session proposals related to learning, design, and technology such as e-learning, learning communities, digital literacy, social media, mobile and emerging technologies, gamification or game-based learning, and professional development.
+TCC invites papers and general session proposals related to learning, design, and technology such as e-learning, learning communities, digital literacy, social media, online privacy, mobile and emerging technologies, gamification, faculty and staff support, and professional development.

 We will accept a broad range of proposals, including, but not limited to: